Wilson-Ochieng/mealsapp/README.md

 6. **`tabbasednavigation`**:
    Adds a tab-based navigation system, allowing users to switch between the "Categories" and "Favourites" screens using a bottom navigation bar.

+7. **`statemanagement`**:
+   Introduces state management to handle dynamic updates, such as toggling favorite meals and reflecting changes across the app.

+8. **`sidedrawer`**:
+   Adds a side drawer to the app, allowing users to navigate to different screens, such as "Meals" and "Filters," using a drawer menu.

 Make sure to check out each branch in the specified order to follow the development process step by step.